 Serve with a dab of good mustard and they are surprisingly satisfying and filling.

-This is one of the best bierocks recipes I’ve ever found.
+This is one of the best vegetarian bierocks recipes I’ve ever found.
 What are bierocks?
 Think of them like little portable sandwiches.
 They are also called runzas and typically contain a soft, sweet bread wrapped around a savory filling.